• Guardian Rottweilers takes FIRST PLACE KENNEL at the 2013 ADRK Klubsieger in Rottweil, Germany!!

 https://www.webmd.com/heart-disease/heart-murmur-symptoms

-Thankfully, I have not had very many “non-innocent” heart murmurs over the years- maybe half a dozen or so in about 25 years.
-I would like to hope that it is because of all of the genetic and health screens we do, including always hearts, and how carefully I choose the bloodlines to use, however, having so few means I also do not have a ton of hands-on experience.
-I can tell you, from the experience I do have, that at least for me, all of my innocent murmurs (those that went away with growth and were not indicative of any issues) have all been grade 3 and below, although I have had a grade 4 that was later downgraded to a 3, then a 2, then an intermittent 1.
+The first is a grade 6 we had that was later downgraded to a 4, then a 3, then an intermittent 1 as he grew.
 I adopted this particular puppy, named Tuck, out to the bishop of our church before they moved to Florida.
-Tuck is about 4 years old now and they always bring him back up to Indiana when they come to visit.
+Tuck is about 6 years old now and they always bring him back up to Indiana when they come to visit.
 He is MASSIVE- 140 pounds!
 But such a lovable bear and great with all 9 (yes, NINE!) of their kids.

-One other heart murmur I had was one of Hex’ kids a couple of years ago.
-He was also a 4/6, and the family that co-owns Hex wanted to adopt him and keep him.
+One other heart murmur I had was one of Hex’ kids a few years ago.
+He was a 5/6, and the family that co-owns Hex wanted to adopt him and keep him.
 They did an echocardiogram on him and it turned out he had aortic stenosis (narrowing of the aerobic valve opening).
 The cardio vet told them that after he was done growing, he may need to have what is called valvuloplasty.
 This is where a balloon is inserted down through the jugular and into the valve that is narrowed.
 The balloon is then inflated to increase/stretch the opening.
 Thank goodness, he did not end up needing that surgery as his heart grew as he did, and now he just has annual check-ups.

 Here is another link that I thought did a good job of explaining it in plain terms: